 The [Halloween promotion] we have seen the most success with are our Manchurian Scorpion Glow shots, which I think would be a fantastic promotion for just about ANY bar.
 For 200 dollars we sell 250 scorpions, as well as the black light flashlight (as scorpions are bio-luminescent).
 The scorpion on the shots typically raise the cost of the shot by 2-3 dollars.

 Your menu is a great piece of in-house marketing material you can use to emphasize the Halloween vibes.
-Changing up your regular menu (without creating new dishes) with naming and design is an easy way to adjust the menu to fit the festivities.
+Change up your regular menu (without creating new dishes) with naming and design to adjust the menu to fit the festivities.

 Recommended Reading: Menu Engineering: The Science of Optimizing Your Menu

 Swap regular dish names with a spooky version

 Change up the names of your menu items to give a new, creepy vibe to your existing dishes.
 This way, you can skip the hassle and cost of testing out new dishes and keep your menu consistent with what your diners already love.

 Here are a few examples.

 |Regular menu name

 |Omelette / eggs

 ||The devil's eggs